chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 Repo: (#to do#)

+[^1]: Some more detail on exactly what we're training: Each cell has this same set of instructions (a small neural net) that are essentially "given the RGBAlpha and neural network activation states of your 8 neighbors, on the next timestep your own state will change as follows...".
+At each training step you set the system in motion with a starting pixel.
+These cells, all acting independently based on this common set of instructions, organize themselves to form the image that the instructions were optimized for.
+The training is simply optimizing that neural net so that the system will evolve towards whatever target image you've provided.
+The loss function that you are minimizing is the mean squared error between the target image and the current output for all cells.

-[^1]: The inner loop corresponds to the 'Single update step' figure in the Distill post, the outer loop to the 'Training regime' figure.
+[^2]: The inner loop corresponds to the 'Single update step' figure in the Distill post, the outer loop to the 'Training regime' figure.

-[^2]: The minicolumns in the brain don't just have local interactions, hence my thinking also about central signalling and hierarchy.
+[^3]: The minicolumns in the brain don't just have local interactions, hence my thinking also about central signalling and hierarchy.

-[^3]: The NCA are also somehow reminiscent of Hinton's capsule idea, but that analogy isn't yet well formed for me.
+[^4]: The NCA are also somehow reminiscent of Hinton's capsule idea, but that analogy isn't yet well formed for me.